peixebabel/simple-recognition/INSTALL.md

 #Installation Tutorial

-First, if you don't have i already you will need to install a version of Python.
+First, if you don't have it already, you will need to install a version of Python.

 ##Python Installation: